 Similar moves are happening all over the country as payers are trying to be more competitive with the 2019 Chiropractic Medicare marketplace.
 Unfortunately, this is not the case in every market so be sure to look into the changes coming to your area.

-If you want to dive deeper on these Medicare change – and more private payer insurance changes as well – check out our upcoming Chiropractic Insurance Billing, Coding & Documentation MASTERY seminars in 2019.
-And if you hurry, you can get discounted registration rates!
+If you want to dive deeper on these Medicare change – and more private payer insurance changes as well –get the RECORDING of our Chiropractic Insurance Billing, Coding & Documentation MASTERY seminars so you don’t miss out!